haarlems/forensics/chapters/chapter-01-digital-forensics/03-file-systems/reading/README.md

       - Size
       - Pointers to data blocks
     - Inodes store everything about the file that you see in the output of "ls — l" except for the file name
-- **Data Layer**: Stores actual file contents - referred to as blocks in Unix file systems (Windows file systems use the term _clusters_ instead).
+- **Data Layer**: Stores actual file contents - referred to as blocks in Unix file systems (Windows file systems use the term _clusters_ instead)
   - Blocks are composed of sectors (usually 8 in EXT)
     - sectors are the smallest addressable unit of file I/O (usually 512 bytes)
     - to improve performance, EXT normally performs reads/writes in 4K chunks called blocks (512 x 8 = 4096)